 Now, what do Exact match, single keyword ad groups, a unique click profile, and attribution modeling have to do with influencing Quality Score?
 A lot!
 Two things drive Ad Rank, Max CPC, and Quality Score.
 The above is a hyper-effective way of building granular click profiles runtime for each auction you enter and you will show up armed to the teeth knowing which the clicks that best drives your business objective are… and bid very aggressively on those because you have the data to support it (minimizing risk).
 The objective is to drive the Max CPC as high as possible but inside your cost of revenue or CPA target.

 Why would I want to maximize my Max CPCs?
 Because there is a co-dependent mechanism in play.
 The higher the Max CPC, the higher the Ad rank, the higher the ad rank the higher the CTR.
 The higher the CTR the higher the Quality Score.
 The higher the QS the lower the cost for Ad Rank (relatively).

 Here is an illustration of how this works.
 We call it the Wheel of Google Goodness:

-There is a 358% increase in Exact Match conversions while the other match types stay somewhat constant while farming out new exact match keywords.
-The obvious question is “what happened to the cost per conversion?,” here is a graph showing exactly that:
+In a Google custom report from a customer we took over in December 2015, there was a 358% increase in Exact Match conversions while the other match types stayed somewhat constant while farming out new exact match keywords.
+The obvious question is “what happened to the cost per conversion?”

-Summary: Our industry will go through massive changes over the next few years as Programmatic technologies makes inroads.
-The above is an example of what is being done today to create huge competitive advantages for those who adapt this next wave of technology.
+Summary: Our industry will go through massive changes over the next few years as Programmatic technologies make inroads.
+The above is an example of what is being done today to create huge competitive advantages for those who adapt with this next wave of technology.